fnando/i18n-js/README.md

 module I18nJS
   class SamplePlugin < I18nJS::Plugin
     # This method is responsible for transforming the translations.
 The
-    # translations you'll receive may be already be filtered by other plugins
+    # translations you'll receive may already be filtered by other plugins
     # and by the default filtering itself.
 If you need to access the original
     # translations, use `I18nJS.translations`.
     def transform(translations:)